def-mycroft/flowgroup/README.md

 - Experiment with the dev helper script to see the workflow.
 - Open issues or pull requests with ideas, questions, or early contributions.
 - Track codex prompts by running `breathing-willow log-prompt`.
+- Mark quick vc steps with `breathing-willow vc-step "your note"`.

 We welcome experimentation.
 This repo is a space to iterate quickly and capture useful patterns.
 Let’s keep the energy flowing!